 Few things about slavery are as feared or needed as the truth.
 While some got rich–very rich–others were whipped, abused, tortured and killed.
 People fought back, winning themselves space in a war of constantly shifting lines of authority.
 Much of this history has been hidden, forgotten, or erased.
 But not here.

 This website is filled with new research about the days of slavery in the northern United States—Pennsylvania, Delaware and Maryland.
 It includes stories of survival, strength, and courage, and explores what this information means to us today.
+Much of this information will appear in my forthcoming book, Slavery’s Heritage: Why America Still Bleeds.

 America’s enduring heritage of slavery distorts our lives through lingering racism, misunderstanding, and fear.
 I had to learn to see the structural racism that surrounds us, and learn that it is still dangerous to talk about slavery in the 21st century.
 This has been a personal journey, and I will share my discoveries.
 But my mission is to make authentic stories of agency available to people who can use them.
 Take what you need, remember the courage of your ancestors, and tell your children.